SUMMER 2020 LEGAL INTERNSHIP OPPORTUNITY

 AMERICAN CIVIL LIBERTIES UNION

-The National Political Advocacy Department of the National ACLU Democracy Division has an opening for a Legal Internship in Washington, DC.
+The National Political Advocacy Department of the National ACLU Justice Division has openings for legal internships in New York, NY or Washington, DC.

 - Time Commitment: The internship requires a full-time commitment of 35 hours per week.

 - Internship Duration: Internships are a 10-week period.
 Summer interns are expected to start on June 1 or June 22